gipplab/latexPaperTemplate/README.md

 Plan one day to format and shorten the paper.
 Be sure to commit regularly so that you can revert changes if something goes wrong.
-After you are done with reformatting, ensure alk your coauthors to review the paper again before submission.
+After you are done with reformatting, ensure that all your coauthors review the paper before submission.

 ## 9) Get the preprint